What’s new in

 In October of 2018 we launched a brand new, next generation project type in which we reimagined key components of Jira Software’s functionality to optimize for team autonomy and ease of use.
 Today this new project type comes with simpler administration, more flexible boards, and brand new features like a native roadmap.
-Our long term goal is to build next-gen to have all the power of Jira Software classic projects, while maintaining the simplicity of a consumer application.
-We’re rapidly building new innovative features into next-gen while bringing in all the familiar features and functionality you've come to love in classic.
+We’re rapidly building new innovative features into next-gen while bringing in many of the familiar features and functionality you've come to love in classic.
 We recommend giving it a try.
 If it’s not ready for your team just yet, it’s evolving quickly.
 So be sure to keep an eye on it!

 This page shows a curated selection of features we’ve released and upcoming features on our roadmap.
 All forward looking items are subject to change.

 Apr 23, 2020 Search, sort, and modify issues with ease with project issue navigator

 Next-gen navigation and search is about to get a lot easier with the project issue navigator: search for any issue in the project using text search, or filtering by Assignee, Reporter, and Status.
 Sort your list by a variety of criteria and modify the issues directly from the list.